Blueicaro/Pascal-Librealsense/README.md

 # Pascal-LibreSense

-Es una intento de hacer warpping para Free Pascal de la libreria LibreSense de intel. https://github.com/IntelRealSense/librealsense
+Es proyecto es warpping para Free Pascal de la libreria LibreSense de intel. https://github.com/IntelRealSense/librealsense

 This proyect is a warpping  for free pascal of https://github.com/IntelRealSense/librealsense

-No sé si todas las caracteristicas se podrán usar.

-I'm don't if all features can be used

-Todo el código aquí publicado es experimental

-All code here is experimental.
+Cualquier problema o duda, abre un issue.

+If you find any problem, or you have any dude, please open a issue.

 Saludos/B.R.